reflectoring/reflectoring.github.io/_posts/2020-05-08-spring-boot-flyway-testcontainers.md

   registration_timestamp INTEGER
 );
 ```
 This script can run on an `H2` as well as on a PostgreSQL database.
-This script can run on an `H2` as well as on a PostgreSQL database.

 Now we want to change the type
 of the column `registration_timestamp` from `INTEGER` to `timestamp with time zone` and of course, we want to migrate the data